Damir94/Advanced-End-to-End-DevSecOps-Kubernetes-Three-Tier-Project/README.md

 <img width="720" height="252" alt="image" src="https://github.com/user-attachments/assets/a6ff10f7-48e6-4940-a6b9-bb7a4b5a3aab" />

 ### We will create Amazon ECR Private Repositories for both Tiers (Frontend & Backend)
+- In our DevSecOps Kubernetes three-tier project, we created separate AWS ECR repositories for frontend and backend services because each tier has its own Docker image, versioning, and deployment lifecycle.
+ECR acts as a secure container image registry that stores the built images from Jenkins and allows EKS to pull them during deployment.
+This separation improves scalability, version control, rollback capability, and aligns with microservices and DevSecOps best practices.

 Step 1: Click on Create repository